BassManFH/getting_and_cleaning_data_course_project/codebook.md

 'Gyro' - gyroscope signals<br />
 'std' or 'mean' - standart deviation or mean of measurements<br />
 'X','Y','Z' is used to denote 3-axial signals in the X, Y and Z directions.<br />
+Names for all other columns coded as described above:<br />
 "tBodyAcc.mean...X"
 "tBodyAcc.mean...Y"
 "tBodyAcc.mean...Z"